eclipse/epsilon-website/mkdocs/docs/doc/eugenia/index.md

 - Create a new general project
 - Create and annotate your Emfatic (or Ecore) metamodel in the root of your project
 - Right-click your Emfatic (or Ecore) metamodel and select Eugenia->Generate GMF editor
-- Launch a new Eclipse instance from the Run->Eclipse Application right-click menu of the project that contains your metamodel
+- Launch a new Eclipse instance from the `Run` --> `Eclipse Application` right-click menu of the project that contains your metamodel
-- In the new Eclipse instance create a new General Project and in it create a new Filesystem diagram through the File->New->Other... dialog
+- In the new Eclipse instance create a new General Project and in it create a new Filesystem diagram through the `File` --> `New` --> `Other...` dialog

 ## Re-running Eugenia
 If you now change your metamodel you'll have to rerun Eugenia to generate your updated editor:

-- Right-click your Ecore metamodel (or Emfatic file) and select Eugenia->Generate GMF editor
+- Right-click your Ecore metamodel (or Emfatic file) and select `Eugenia` --> `Generate GMF editor`
 - Run a new instance of Eclipse

 (Please note that any changes you have made manually to the editor's `.gmfgraph`, `.gmftool` and `.gmfmap` models will be **overwritten**.
 Have a look [here](../articles/eugenia-polishing) for an alternative way to customize these models)